Are Floating Plants Good for Aquarium? Explained

 • Aesthetics: Floating plants can create a beautiful and natural look for the tank, adding color, texture, and movement to the water surface.
 They can also hide unsightly equipment and cords, and provide a sense of privacy and security for the fish.

-See also What is the most intelligent aquatic pet?
+See also What is the easiest tropical fish to keep?
 This Is!

 Factors to Consider Before Choosing Floating Plants